dougmassay/kindleimport-sigil-plugin/README.md

     > plugin.xml
     > quickepub.py
     > utilities.py

+Files used for building/maintaining the plugin:

+    > buildplugin.py  -- this is used to build the plugin.
+    > setup.cfg -- used for flake8 style checking.
+Use it to see if your code complies.
+    > setup_tools/pythonpatch.py  -- used by setup.py to apply patches to upstream files if necessary.
+    > setup_tools/kindleunpack.patch  -- patch that will be applied to kindleunpackcore/kindleunpack.py
+    > setup_tools/mobi_nav.patch  -- patch that will be applied to kindleunpackcore/mobi_nav.py

 Feel free to fork the repository and submit pull requests (or just use it privately to experiment).